annehebert/TransplantYLG/README.md

 ### Files

 code/years_of_life_gained.R : this script estimates the total years of life gained by transplant recipients for each year, organ type and donor mechanism of death.

-code/error_estimate_ylg.R : this script resamples the above years_of_life_gained script to estimate the uncertainty in the years of life gained

 code/functions.R : defines some functions